Jqnxyz/unsafe-entry/README.md

 ~Inhabitants of Singapore do not have free will.~
 For fun.

-## Missing/wrong pass design elements?
+## Feature Requests/Issues
-[Create an issue](https://github.com/Jqnxyz/unsafe-entry/issues/new), describe with screenshots if you can.
+[Create an issue](https://github.com/Jqnxyz/unsafe-entry/issues/new), provide images/screenshots if you can.

 ## Setup
 ```sh